Chair of Governors

 Hi, my name is Alan Brindle and I have been a Hope Governor since October, 2017.
 During my relatively short association with the school, I have quickly come to realise that Hope High is an exceptional place, making a positive difference to the children who attend here.
 I feel very passionately about education and enabling our children to get the best possible support during their time in school.
 I know that the staff and governors at Hope High all share this passion and belief.
 I have been a teacher for 21 years and I am currently the Headteacher of a small village primary school in Heskin.
 I have also had over 14 years experience of being a member of a variety of governing bodies, including a special residential school in Clayton Green.
 When I'm not being a governor or a headteacher, I like to spend time with my family, either walking our two Westies, Bonnie and Millie, or following our favourite teams, Bolton Wanderers and Wigan Warriors.

 I have been a teacher at Hope High school since October 2012 and a member of the Senior Leadership team since January 2015.
 I have taught a variety of subjects across the curriculum in my time at Hope High school promoting an active and varied learning environment where pupils enjoy learning, are engaged and achievement is celebrated.
 I am a passionate school leader and act as a point of contact for all colleagues and support new colleagues as coach and mentor.
 I lead by example and promote excellence and resilience in the classroom, maintaining high professional standards and leading on behaviour management across the school.
-I also take the lead on transitions and support new pupils and families joining the Hope High School community.
-I liaise with various other professionals to ensure a strong Team Around the Family.
+As SENCo, DSL and the lead on Behaviour and Welfare, I help to ensure that Hope High not only supports pupil's academic progress but also their personal growth.
+Through Lancashire Early Help service and Hope High's Interventions Team, we promote and support an environment where all can Thrive.

 Michael William Hodgson